 Guy Fieri; reversing the signs of aging; Noah Galvin ("The Real O'Neals"); a chicken dinner with crispy prosciutto.

-Ted Danson ("The Good Place"); fashion expert Stacy London reveals her morning routine and helps a viewer create new outfits; rapper Action Bronson prepares a spicy chicken dinner; chicken pitas.
+Ted Danson ("The Good Place"); fashion expert Stacy London reveals her morning routine and helps a viewer create new outfits; rapper Action Bronson prepares a spicy chicken dinner; Rachael makes chicken pitas.

 Actor Rob Lowe; a five-ingredient steakhouse supper; Audrey Nethery ("Stuck in the Middle") performs.

-Actor Michael J. Fox; how to get hairstyles like Beyoncé's, Ciara's and Kylie Jenner's at home; lentil soup.
+Actor Michael J. Fox; a celebrity stylist shows how to get Beyoncé's hairstyle at home; Rachael makes lentil soup.

 Lindsey Vonn; Queen Latifah; Richard Blais makes a six-ingredient meal; a new chicken dish from Rachael.